 Alternatively, to enable it through the Heroku CLI:

 $ heroku labs:enable "runtime-heroku-metrics" -a "my-app-name" $ heroku labs:enable "nodejs-language-metrics" -a "my-app-name"

 Verify your version of Node.js

-In order to use Node.js Metrics you must be running Node v8.0.0 or higher, the current LTS release.
+In order to use Node.js Metrics you must be running Node v8.0.0 or higher.
 You can find the version you are using on your local machine by running:

 Once you have enabled the Enhanced Language Metrics feature re-deploy your application using an empty commit.

 $ git commit --allow-empty -m "Enable Node.js Language Metrics" $ git push heroku master